Emeraude998/meraki-promethus-exporter/README.md

-  -p http_port   HTTP port to listen for Prometheus scrapper, default 9822 -i bind_to_ip  IP address where HTTP server will listen, default all interfaces --vpn          If set VPN connection statuses will be also collected
+  -p http_port   HTTP port to listen for Prometheus scrapper, default 9822 -i bind_to_ip  IP address where HTTP server will listen, default all interfaces --vpn          If set VPN connection statuses will be also collected --usage        If set extra usage statistics will be also collected
 ```
 GET request for **/?target=\<Organization Id\>** returns data expected for Prometheus Exporter